What does a termite nest look like?

 Subterranean termite nests have mud tubes connecting to them.
 The tubes are made from soil.
 Termite workers use the mud tubes to travel between the termite nest and to the wood structure of your house.
 Subterranean termites need moisture to live.
 If these pests are exposed to dry air for an extended period, they will die.
 Mud tubes protect termites as they go in and out of a house to feed.

 If there is a termite infestation, you are most likely to find mud tubes on structural posts, exterior foundation walls, interior basement or cellars walls, and on the walls of a crawl space.
 But termites can be on any wall inside or outside a house.
 Termite tubes can be found in some of the most unusual places, like the side of the bathtub or the side of a toilet.
-If you find termite mud tubes, you can be sure that there is a termite nest in this area.
+If you find termite mud tubes, you can be sure that this area has a termite nest.
 Further tests are necessary to determine if the termite nest is active.

 Termites hollow out wood as they feed on it.
 You can easily check for this by tapping on wood.
 You might be surprised to learn that termites communicate with each other by tapping their heads on tunnel walls.
 With active termites, there may be a rustling sound inside the wood.
 The sound is constant because termites never sleep.
 So you could hear the sounds termites make in walls around the clock.

 A termite inspection should also include checking the exterior of your house for moisture.
 Sometimes subterranean termite damage can be seen on the outside of the wood.
 Look for chipped paint.
 The wood on the outside might look like carved wood.
-Check for these signs high and low, from windows in your basement walls up to your roofline.
+Check for high and low signs, from windows in your basement walls up to your roofline.

-Outside of your house, look under mulch and other organic materials for termites.
+Look under mulch and other organic materials for termites outside your house.
 A termite inspection should also check wooden objects encompassing a flowerbed, a pile of firewood, leaf litter, logs, stumps, and other wood structures.
 All items made of wood should be checked for termite damage.

 Your termite inspection should include looking for conditions conducive to termite activity, such as excessive moisture, wood rot, untreated wood, or wood that is not maintained.
 Even if no other signs of termites are present in these vulnerable zones, these conditions help ensure successful termite treatment.